 While your one-year-old will be eating some solid foods now, it can be easier while travelling to take some baby food pouches, especially 100% fruit or vegetable baby pouches for a nutritious snack which doesn’t need any cutlery.

-These are super easy for them to eat on the go and there are a variety of flavours to choose from in the baby aisle at the supermarket.
+These are super easy for them to eat on the go, and there are a variety of flavours to choose from in the baby aisle at the supermarket.
 They should also be less messy than trying to spoon-feed your baby on the go.
 The last thing you want while travelling by road, plane, train or air is to be worrying about messy mealtimes!

-Another good point about store-bought baby food pouches is they don’t need chilling, so even if your journey is long, you can carry these in your bag without worrying about having to refrigerate them.
+Another good point about store-bought baby food pouches is that they don’t need chilling, so even if your journey is long, you can carry these in your bag without worrying about having to refrigerate them.

 Homemade baby food

 If you have time in advance, then you can make your own baby food for travelling to ensure you know the ingredients so it is as healthy as possible and preservative free.
-You can fill baby jars if you are on the road, but if you are flying or want to travel a bit lighter then use some reusable baby food pouches which are easily purchased from Amazon or eBay.
+You can fill baby jars if you are on the road, but if you are flying or want to travel a bit lighter, then use some reusable baby food pouches, which are easily purchased from Amazon or eBay.
 Again, using pouches means baby can eat right from the pouch and no other utensils or cutlery are needed, helping you to pack light for your family road trip.

 Cooked and cooled pasta